-They are small fungal-like abnormalities of the intestine that can be flat or have a stem, they can be single or multiple.
+They are minor fungal-like abnormalities of the intestine that can be flat or have a stem; they can be single or multiple.

 They can vary from less than 2 millimeters to more than 50 millimeters in diameter.
-Polyps larger than 1 cm in diameter are at higher risk of being cancerous.
+Polyps more significant than 1 cm in diameter are at higher risk of cancer.

-There are some inherited disorders that are associated with the formation of polyps including:
+Some inherited disorders are associated with the formation of polyps, including:

 - Gardner syndrome, a variant of adenomatous polyposis.

-- The genetic condition of Peutz-Jeghers syndrome, a hamartomatous polyposis.
+- The genetic condition of Peutz-Jeghers syndrome is hamartomatous polyposis.

 - Juvenile gastrointestinal polyposis.